 Obtain A 1st or 2nd Class Medical Certificate

-Before you start your journey to becoming a commercial pilot, you will need to obtain a 1st or 2nd Class Medical Certificate.
+Before you begin your aviation journey, you will need to obtain a 1st or 2nd Class Medical Certificate.
 This certificate ensures that an individual meets all the physical and mental standards required to fly a commercial aircraft and is issued by a qualified Aviation Medical Examiner (AME).

 Gain The Necessary Flight Experience